 In 2017, Eric and Wendy created Schmidt Futures, an initiative that identifies talented individuals from across disciplines and supports their big ideas for solving problems in science and society.

-Eric and Wendy Schmidt are co-founders of The Schmidt Family Foundation.
-The Schmidts have been active philanthropists since 2006, when they started The Schmidt Family Foundation to address challenges facing communities around the world, working for clean renewable energy, healthy food systems, healthy oceans and the protection of human rights.
-They also founded Schmidt Ocean Institute to advance oceanographic research through the development of innovative technologies, open sharing of information and broad communication about ocean health.
-The institute operates the world’s first year-round, seagoing philanthropic research vessel that is made available to the international science community at no cost.
-Most recently, the couple founded Schmidt Futures, a philanthropic initiative that bets early on exceptional people making the world better and brings them together in interdisciplinary networks to solve problems in science and society.
+Eric and Wendy Schmidt have been active philanthropists since 2006, when they started the Schmidt Family Foundation to address challenges facing communities around the world, working for clean renewable energy, healthy food systems, healthy oceans and the protection of human rights.
+They also founded Schmidt Ocean Institute to advance oceanographic research by offering access to the world’s first year-round philanthropic research vessel in exchange for making their findings publicly available.
+In 2017, the couple founded Schmidt Futures, a philanthropic initiative that invests in exceptional people making the world better and brings them together in interdisciplinary networks to solve problems in science and society.

 Eric Schmidt led Google as CEO for a decade and as executive chairman for four years.
 He also served as executive chairman of Alphabet for three years and as technical advisor.
-A journalist early in her career, Wendy Schmidt also worked in marketing communications and design in Silicon Valley, and since 2006 has led the couple’s philanthropy as president of The Schmidt Family Foundation.
+A journalist early in her career, Wendy Schmidt also worked in marketing communications in Silicon Valley and since 2006 has led the couple’s philanthropy as president of the Schmidt Family Foundation and Schmidt Ocean Institute.

 The Schmidt Family Foundation works to restore a balanced relationship between people and planet through two methods: grantmaking and impact investing.